elchininet/custom-sidebar/README.md

 >Note: if your version of `HACS` is lower than `v2` consult the section [Through old HACS versions (< v2)](#through-old-hacs-versions--v2)

 1. Go to `HACS` dashboard
-2. Click on the three-dots icon in the top-right corner
-3. Select `Custom repositories`
-4. In the `Repository` field insert `https://github.com/elchininet/custom-sidebar` and in the `Type` select `Dashboard`
-5. Click on `Add`
-6. Search for `custom-sidebar` and click on it
+2. Search for `custom-sidebar` and click on it
-7. On the plugin page, click on the `Download` yellow button in the bottom-right corner
+3. On the plugin page, click on the `Download` yellow button in the bottom-right corner
-8. Click on `Download` in the more-info dialog
+4. Click on `Download` in the more-info dialog
-9. When the plugin is already downloaded, add the url of the plugin as an [extra_module_url] in your `configuration.yaml`:
+5. When the plugin is already downloaded, add the url of the plugin as an [extra_module_url] in your `configuration.yaml`:

 #### If you want to use a `YAML` configuration